Quonset Air Museum

+The Quonset Air Museum was an aviation museum located at Quonset Point Air National Guard Station in North Kingstown, Rhode Island.
+The museum originated as the "Rhode Island Aviation Heritage Association", founded by Robin Foote who became the initial chairman and president of the Quonset Air Museum.

-The museum's collection included: missiles, aircraft and over 5000 smaller aviation artifacts.
-An extensive archive of magazines, manuals, photos and blueprints were stored within the Quonset Air Museum.
+The museum's collection included military vehicles, missiles, aircraft and over 5,000 smaller aviation artifacts.
+An extensive archive of books, magazines, manuals, photos, documents and blueprints was preserved within the museum.

 Notable aircraft in the collection included the last surviving Curtiss XF15C mixed propulsion prototype and a twin tail C-1A Trader.
 This one of a kind aircraft had been fitted with twin tails and radome (but without associated electronics) to serve the aerodynamic prototype for the E-1 Tracer Electronic Counter Measure aircraft.
 This C-1A has the distinction of being the last aircraft to fly from Naval Air Station Quonset Point upon its closure in 1974.
-The museum housed several Vietnam era aircraft as well as the legendary Grumman F-14 Tomcat almost all the air craft and most small items were on loan from USN Heritage, Pensacola Florida.

 History

 The museum recovered an F6F-5 Hellcat from Martha's Vineyard on 4 December 1993.
 It became the subject of a court battle after the U.S. Navy claimed that the aircraft had been salvaged without their permission.
 Eventually, a settlement was reached where the museum received the aircraft on loan from the Navy.

 An Antonov An-2 at the museum was given to the Antonov Foundation in 2004.
 The following year David H. Payne Sr. became the museum president.

 The museum occupied Painting Hangar #488 located at what was once the Naval Air Station Quonset Point.
 This 50,000 sq. ft. facility was one of only three existing specialized wood and brick hangars built during WWII.
 Heavy snowfall in March 2015 partially collapsed the building's roof and the hangar was condemned.

 In January 2016, plans for a new museum were announced.
 The museum was originally supposed to leave by April 2, but it was given an extension.
 Later, in June, a $4 million request for state funding failed to materialize.
 On December 16, 2016, it was announced that the museum would not reopen.
 Although many aircraft in the collection have been transferred to other museums, the museum's P2V was scrapped in May 2018, as it was too large to move.